The Australian sun can be very hot and may be stronger than what you are used to in your home country.

 Australia has many beautiful beaches and waterways, but it is important to take care when swimming.
 Here are some tips for staying safe in the water:

-- Never dive into a body of water if you are not sure how deep it is.
+- Never dive into water if you are not sure how deep it is.

 - Only swim at patrolled beaches (a beach where there are lifeguards on duty - look for signs) and always swim between the red and yellow flags where lifeguards can see you.